-- your binding nomination must be made after you become a member of the Partner Section; - your nominated beneficiaries must meet the definition of "dependant" (refer to page 10) or be your legal personal representative; - your nomination form must be signed and dated by you in the presence of two witnesses, each of whom is aged 18 or over and is not nominated as a beneficiary; and - each of the witnesses must complete their details and sign the form.
+- your binding nomination must be made after you become a member of the Partner Section; - your nominated beneficiaries must meet the definition of "dependant" (refer to page 36) or be your legal personal representative;

+You can make a non-binding or binding nomination of beneficiaries.

+- your nomination form must be signed and dated by you in the presence of two witnesses, each of whom is aged 18 or over and is not nominated as a beneficiary; and - each of the witnesses must complete their details and sign the form.